Ceaser:(In sign) Ape alone, weak. Apes together... strong. Maurice:(Also in sign) Apes stupid.

 Hulk Speak: Sign language between apes are subtitled in what appears to be poor grammar.
 However, ASL is a simplified language where many conjunctions are implied.
 A literal translation appears akin to bad grammar in English.

-Humans Are The Real Monsters: The movie is more even-handed with its overall characterization of humanity than you might expect, but the plot still hinges on people being dicks to the apes for really no reason.
-Sadly, much of it is Truth in Television in regards to animal testing and the way the legal system handles animal rights (but not the part about the experimental drug that can make apes smarter than humans).
+Humans Are the Real Monsters: The movie is more even-handed with its overall characterization of humanity than you might expect, but the plot still hinges on people being dicks to the apes for really no reason.

 Idiot Ball: Will.
 When your father has advanced Alzheimer's, it's generally not a good idea to leave him alone in the house while you're at work.
 Double for Hunsiker, who apparently leaves the door of his sports car unlocked and open, with keys in the ignition, on a regular basis.